Rosemary's Cornwall Links: people and genealogy new links castles film landscape tourism travel places

 Roger Slack

-Dr Roger Slack St Ives GP and resident has died August 2007 aged 88.
+Doctor Roger Slack St. Ives GP and resident died August 2007 aged 88.
 He started his career in St. Ives in 1947 and cared for local artists including Barbara Hepworth, Ben Nicholson and Patrick Heron

 Nick Darke